Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-authentication.md

 ### 2. Pre-chat lead collection

-For collecting user contact information before initiating chat, use the following setting `preLeadCollection`:

-Once configured, user will see the form on click of the chat widget launch icon.
+For collecting users' contact information before initiating the chat, use the `preLeadCollection` method.
+Once configured, users will see the form on click of the chat widget launcher icon.

 <img align="middle" src="https://www.kommunicate.io/blog/wp-content/uploads/2018/06/Screen-Shot-2018-06-05-at-8.40.22-PM.png" />

-> NOTE : Atleast one of (name, email, phone) field is required.
+> NOTE: At least one of the (name, email, phone) fields is required.

+#### Adding custome properties in the pre-chat lead collection form

+You can collect any custom information from the users as well.
+Just add the object for that particular information in the code.
+Let's say you want to collect your user's employment information, you can add that field in a similar manner.

 #### Example:
 ```javascript